 The same way a chess master plans ahead, you need to plan ahead for the needs of your worship team.
 You need to plan for;

 - Size of the band.
-You need to figure out how everyone can best fit on the stage.
+Figure out how everyone can best fit on the stage.
 As musicians, they will usually know their standard stage setup.
-However, you need to have a plan if they show up with an extra vocalist or extra guitarist.
+However, have a plan if they show up with an extra vocalist or extra guitarist.
 Where will you place that person on the stage?
 Is there room or do you need to move the other band members around?

 - Needs of the band.
 When you know the size of the band, you then need to determine their needs.
-For example, you need to know how many people will be singing.
+For example, how many people will be singing.
 This may or may not include musicians like the guitarist or the drummer.
-You need to know all the instruments because you need to know how you’ll need to connect them to the stage.
+Know all the instruments because you need to know how to connect them to the stage.

 - Song choice.
 You can’t get a great mix when you don’t know what the song is supposed to sound like.
-Some of this information you can get from talking the worship leader.
-You need to make a plan for your mix.
+Some of this information you can get from the worship leader.
+Make a plan for your mix.

 - Song arrangement.
 Much of this you can determine during a full-length sound check.
 But if you don’t have that full sound check, you need to find another method.
 Song arrangement challenges start when the lead singer changes.
 You need to know which vocal channel needs to be sitting on top for each song.